dojo/docs/quickstart/events.rst

 Syntax
 ------
 :ref:`dojo.connect <dojo/connect>` takes a variety of forms of arguments, depending on how you are planning to use it.
 This section will cover those various forms, based on use cases for them.
-You can think of it as a more in-depth version of the overview from the introdction provided in :ref:`Functions Used Everywhere <quickstart/dojo-basics>`.
+You can think of it as a more in-depth version of the overview from the introduction provided in :ref:`Functions Used Everywhere <quickstart/dojo-basics>`.

 dojo.connect has the following signature (acceptable types in square brackets):